andrew070583/flask-on-kubernetes/README.md

  # Terraform - Provision an EKS Cluster

-go to root directory of this repo
+go to root directory of this repo and perform command

 ```shell
 $ terraform init